GLENNXV/CS1XA3/project01/README.md

 * Sort by ascii code.

 Execution:
-* execute this feature by entering 'fileFilter' as argument1.
+* execute this feature by entering 'filter' as argument1.
 * Or follow the instructions instead.

 Reference: some code was taken from [StackOverflow](https://stackoverflow.com/questions/48230259/bash-script-to-calculate-time-difference)